RFC-035: Pattern Process Launcher with Bulkhead Isolation

 Architecture Components

-1. Pattern Process Launcher (cmd/pattern-launcher
+1. Pattern Process Launcher (cmd/prism-launcher)

 Headless daemon that: